 These experiences brought me to the realization that most of the Marxism I had learned as a student did not apply to the world in which I was living.
 Toward the end of the 1980s I decided to write a book in which I would settle accounts with my past beliefs.
-This became Critical Theory Of Technology which I published in 1991.
+This became Critical Theory Of Technology, published in 1991.
 The book was written on the cusp of the breakdown of communism.
 In fact the page proofs came back with a request that I eliminate "USSR" except as a historical reference.
 I had made the transition from Marxism to philosophy of technology just as the Communist world disappeared.

 The lessons of my work with medicine and computers showed up in this book.
 These experiences demonstrated that issues Marx had associated with the factory had now spread throughout the society.
 David Noble and Harry Braverman had argued that deskilling was the social imperative central to industrial innovation.
 But Noble and Braverman were talking about factory work.
 The factory was no longer the sole locus of technical activity.
-We encountered the same pressures for deskilling and automation surrounding the introduction of the computer into education and later in relation to on- line communication in France with the Minitel and in the US with the Internet.
-The con- tested shape of the online world testifies to the continuing differences between technical agendas corresponding to different interests and visions of life.
+We encountered the same pressures for deskilling and automation surrounding the introduction of the computer into education.
+Related problems appeared also in relation to online communication in France with the Minitel and in the US with the Internet.
+The contested shape of the online world testifies to the continuing differences between technical agendas corresponding to different interests and visions of life.

 These differences are still the occasion for struggles, but struggles of a new type.
-In my book I generalized the Lukácsian theory to take account of the tension be- tween technically rational forms and the life process of the individuals shaped by those forms in all kinds of technical networks.
+In my book I generalized the Lukácsian theory to take account of the tension between technically rational forms and the life process of the individuals shaped by those forms in technical networks.
 The concept of participant interests generalized the earlier notion of class interest in response to this new situation.
-Technical politics meant the democratization of technological society, a theme which retains significant socialist elements without being precisely identical to any earlier doctrine.
+Technical politics meant the democratization of technological society, a theme that relates significantly to the socialist project without being precisely identical to any earlier doctrine.

 Looking back on this book today, I find in it four fundamental ideas that continue throughout my work.
 I introduced the concept of "formal bias" to understand how a rational system could have discriminatory consequences.
 This is a difficult point since we normally think of bias as the result of irrational emotions, false ideas, and unjustified privileges.
 The theory of the bias of technology depended on an idea I originally found in Marx but which I refined with concepts drawn from STS.
 Marx's critique of political economy showed that market rationality produces class inequality despite its appearance of fairness and reciprocity.
-STS could be interpreted to extend a similar idea to technical rationality, which is accommodated to the interests and visions of specific ac- tors, sometimes at the expense of other actors with less power.
+STS could be interpreted to extend a similar idea to technical rationality.
+Like the market, devices serve everyone equally, but their design is accommodated to the interests and visions of specific actors, sometimes at the expense of other actors with less power.